Book today and get 5% discount off the tour price. Find out more

-On day 14 we have breakfast at our lodge in the Mpumalanga Province and hit the road for our final destination - Johannesburg.
+On day 14 we have breakfast at our hotel in the Mpumalanga Province and hit the road for our final destination - Johannesburg.
 We spend our final night at a comfortable lodge in a suburb of South Africa's largest city.

 This memorable journey from Botswana to South Africa comes to an end on day 15, after breakfast at the lodge in Johannesburg.
 A transfer to the O.R.
 Tambo International Airport is included.